maboehm/hyperledger_shipment-container_app/README.md

 1. Configure the application
     1. Open [/src/app/app.config.ts](/src/app/app.config.ts)
     2. NodeRED server URL for the picture upload
-2. build the application
+2. Build the application

+    ```sh
+    $ npm install
+    $ ionic cordova build
+    ```
-3. install the application
+3. Install the build application on your device
-4. configure the IoT device
+4. Start the app
+5. Enter the organization name of your IBM Watson IoT Platform instance, the device type, the device ID and authentication token as generated while registering the IoT devices to the IBM Watson IoT Platform

 ### Connect a Cloudant DB (optional)
-This step is not necessary for the demo but can still be performed in order to demonstrated how easy it is to archive all the IoT data send to the IBM Watson IoT Platform in a NoSQL database.
+This step is not necessary for the demo but can still be performed in order to demonstrate how easy it is to archive all the IoT data send to the IBM Watson IoT Platform in a NoSQL database.

 1. Host a Cloudant database for free via [IBM Cloud](https://console.bluemix.net/dashboard/apps) using the [Cloudant NoSQL DB](https://console.bluemix.net/catalog/services/cloudant-nosql-db?taxonomyNavigation=apps) service
 2. Connect the Cloudant instance to your IBM Watson IoT Platform instance ([instructions](https://developer.ibm.com/recipes/tutorials/cloudant-nosql-db-as-historian-data-storage-for-ibm-watson-iot-parti/#r_step3))